Decongestants are a type of medicine that can provide short-term relief for a blocked or stuffy nose (nasal congestion).

 Side effects of decongestants

-Possible side effects can include:
+Possible side effects of decongestant medicines can include:

 These side effects should pass after you stop taking the medication.